-The Zebra Printer can be used in a wide variety of applications and must be properly configured to function with your media (Labels, Tags, etc.) and ribbon (if used).
-In addition you will be required to set the label size, print darkness and print speed to optimize printing if using a Zebra driver.
-The printer is typically configured from your host device using a driver, utility/software, or sending the printer's command language (ZPL Only).
+You can use the Zebra Printer in a wide variety of applications, and it must be properly configured to function with your media (Labels, Tags, etc.) and ribbon (if used).
+In addition, you have to set the label size, print darkness, and print speed to optimize printing if using a Zebra driver.
+The printer is typically configured from your host device using a driver, utility, software, or sending the printer's command language (ZPL Only).

-To test the printer without connecting to a data source (stand alone mode) you can perform the following actions.
+Test Print without Data.
+To test the printer without connecting to a data source (stand-alone mode), you can perform the following actions.